Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 where $B$ and $C$ have some physical meaning, as you found earlier in the theory section; $A$ serves to scale the linear solutions based on the initial condition (recall that, in the linear world, 2x a solution is also a solution), and $D$ serves to move the data around on the horizontal axis so that it starts at the 'top' of the cosine curve.

+Your task is to:

+- attempt to fit all the data you collected to $\theta(t)$ of the above form, by obtaining parameters $\{A,B,C,D\}$ for each of the dynamic experiments that you conducted.
+- Make plots of all your experimental data overlaid with the best-fit model that you can manage.
+It is unclear how well the model will work for large $\theta_0$.
+- Make a visual summary of how the parameters change with $\theta_0$; this can be in the form of one or more scatter plots, bar charts, or line plots.
+- Rate how well each of your dynamic experiments is captured by the linear model overall.

-Below, you will find a Python script that performs a fit to this equation for a sample dataset that was collected from this apparatus.
+Below, you will find Python and MATLAB scripts that performs a fit to this equation for a sample dataset that was collected from this apparatus.

 ```
 import pandas as pd